syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

 We have our own docker registry on the code server.
 The cmfive images built and hosted there are kept up to date with develop and master for the cmfive and cmfive-dev (and crm) images respectively.
 The docker hub images for cmfive and cmfive-dev are also kept up to date with pushes to git.

-By following the naming convention of XXX_deploy and adding a file Dockrrun.aws, the repository can be used to deploy to elastic beanstalk for production hosting when a deployment repository is tagged.
+By following the naming convention of XXX_deploy and adding a file Dockrrun.aws, the repository can be used to deploy to elastic beanstalk for production hosting that is redeployed when a deployment repository is tagged.

 Developers have easy access to docker images kept up to date with the latest master and develop branches.